Georg Wilhelm Friedrich Hegel: Influences

-The Phenomenology of Spirit
+Phenomenology of Spirit

-The Phenomenology of Spirit was published in 1807.
+Phenomenology of Spirit was published in 1807.
 This is the first time that, at the age of thirty-six, Hegel lays out "his own distinctive approach" and adopts an "outlook that is recognizably 'Hegelian' to the philosophical problems of post-Kantian philosophy".
 Yet, the book was poorly understood even by Hegel's contemporaries and received mostly negative reviews.
 To this day, the Phenomenology is infamous for, among other things, its conceptual and allusive density, idiosyncratic terminology, and confusing transitions.
 Its most comprehensive commentary, scholar H. S. Harris's two-volume Hegel's Ladder (The Pilgrimage of Reason and The Odyssey of Spirit), runs more than three times the length of the text itself.